-- 5. All paid drivers for transportation programs supported entirely or in part by Older Americans Act funds shall be trained to cope with medical emergencies, unless expressly prohibited by a labor contract or insurance policy. - 6.
-Each program shall operate in compliance with P.A.
-1 of 1985 regarding seat belt usage. - 7.
+- 4. All drivers for transportation programs supported entirely or in part by OAA funds shall be physically capable and willing to assist persons requiring help to and from and to get in and out of vehicles.
+Such assistance must be available unless expressly prohibited by either a labor contract or insurance policy. - 5.
+All drivers for transportation programs supported entirely or in part by OAA funds shall be trained to cope with medical emergencies, unless expressly prohibited by a labor contract or insurance policy. - 6.
+Each eligible person is allowed one (1) paid or unpaid care attendant to accompany them on each trip. - 7.
+Each program shall operate in compliance with MCL 257.710e regarding seat belt usage. - 8.
 Each program shall attempt to receive reimbursement from other funding sources, as appropriate and available.
-Examples include the American Cancer Society, Veterans Administration, Human Services Agency, Department of Community Health, Medical Services Administration, United Way, Department of Transportation programs, etc. Within a respective PSA, an AAA may use an alternative unit of service (e.g., vehicle miles or passenger miles) when appropriate for consistency among funding sources.
-Such an alternative unit of service must be approved by the MCSA at the time of area plan approval.
+Examples include, but are not limited to, the American Cancer Society, Veterans Administration, Michigan Department of Health and Human Services, United Way, Department of Transportation programs, etc. Within a respective planning and service area, an area agency on aging may use an alternative unit of service (e.g., vehicle miles or passenger miles) when appropriate for consistency among funding sources.
+Such an alternative unit of service must be approved by the Michigan Commission on Services to the Aging at the time of area plan approval.

 SERVICE NAME Options Counseling

 SERVICE NUMBER A-7

 SERVICE CATEGORY Access

-SERVICE DEFINITION Options Counseling (OC) is an interactive process where participants (including family members and caregivers) receive guidance in their deliberations to make informed choices about long-term supports and services.
+SERVICE DEFINITION Options Counseling (OC) is an interactive process where participants (including family members and caregivers) receive guidance in their deliberations to make informed choices about long- term supports and services.
 The process is directed by the participant and may include others that the participant chooses or those who are legally authorized to represent the participant.

 UNIT OF SERVICE One unit per month when any OC activity is provided for an individual.